Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Lands End is a scenic viewpoint you don’t want to miss.
 A trip to Lands End takes you through years of San Francisco history, architectural ruins, and native flora and fauna, complete with stunning views of Ocean Beach and the California coastline.

-The Sutro Baths are what makes Lands End a truly unique viewpoint.
+The Sutro Baths are what make Lands End a truly unique viewpoint.
 The Sutro Baths are the ruins of an old public bathhouse overlooking the ocean.
-Start with a trip into the free Lands End museum near the parking lot, which will give context and history to the ruins lying in front of you.
+Start with a trip into the free museum near the parking lot, which will give context and history to the ruins lying in front of you.

-After exploring the Sutro Baths, walk 10 minutes on the Lands End Trail, shaded by lush eucalyptus trees.
-Link up with the Coastal Trail, where you’re greeted by panoramic views of the Golden Gate Bridge, Marin County, Baker Beach, and the vast Pacific Ocean.
+After exploring the Sutro Baths, walk 10 minutes on the flat Lands End Trail for panoramic views of the Golden Gate Bridge, Baker Beach, and the vast Pacific Ocean.
 You’ll also pass by the Legion of Honor, one of the most prestigious art museums in San Francisco.

 The best time to be at Lands End is golden hour, about one hour before sunset.
 Be sure you go back to the Sutro Baths in time to watch an incredible sunset over Ocean Beach.